elasticio/elasticio.github.io/content/_getting-started/sensitive_actions_reauth.md

 * Chrome `66+`
 * Firefox `63+`

 > **Please Note:** The user will be asked to re-authenticate every 6 hours.
 It means that after successful authentication the user will be able to do sensitive actions for another 6 hours without additional authentication.
+This time can also be modified by changing the `SENSITIVE_ACTION_AUTH_LIFETIME` environment variable for a single installation.

 ## Actions